Tumaho/reading-notes-401/class02.md

 ## Pure functions

 ### Pure functions are functions that accept an input and returns a value without modifying any data outside its scope(Side Effects).
 Its output or return value must depend on the input/arguments

+## OOP

+### Object-oriented programming (OOP) is a computer programming model that organizes software design around data, or objects, rather than functions and logic.